Koboo/at-command/README.md

         }
     }

-    // Create a user-friendly name for the usages.
+    // Create a user-friendly name for the usage-messages.
     @Override
     public String friendlyName() {
         return "true (yes/on/1/allow) | false (no/off/0/disallow)";